heptaxi/aws-well-architected/README.md

 Keep in mind that access should only be given explicitly and that least privilege principal is core to a secure environment.
 This basic idea helps reduce the attack surface, and makes it easier to reason about the system.

 - IAM
-- automation/reproducability
+- automation/reproducibility
 - detection
 - prepare for incidents

-## Example Exercices
+## Example Exercises
 - RunBook
 - PlayBook
 - GameDays